 (I do wish this fine composer would take a stab at revising that final movement.
 With a more purposeful direction toward a satisfying ending, it would deserve to be played often, alongside other great works from modern composers, such as Jennifer Higdon.)

 As to the production, let's get the one negative out of the way.
 My only complaint about this CD is the extremely short overall playing time of just 30 minutes.
-For a full-price release, this is simply unacceptable, especially knowing it's not an SACD, as Amazon incorrectly lists it.
+For a full-price release, this is simply unacceptable.
 However, taking into account the adventurous repertoire and the humble origins of the musicians involved, I obviously decided to buy the disc anyway.
 And it is so rewarding musically, I'm really glad I did.

 As to the recorded sound, it is pretty good.
 In the first two works (recorded in 2019), the sound is a bit 2-dimensional, with a close-up perspective in a rather dry acoustic, which, frankly, does this orchestra no favors.
 I wonder if that bit of exposed string playing I noted earlier may very well have been partly due to unflattering microphone placement.
 But it is sufficiently colorful and pleasant as to not hinder the music.
 The final work, recorded several months later, in 2020, is slightly better.
 It is a bit more 3-dimensional, and spacious, with the orchestra placed at a more natural distance from the listener.
 It affords the orchestra just a touch more color, blend and luster, which is all advantageous.